+Recommendation Status (2022) Comments Owners

+placements, and/or Centers of Excellence.

-Recommendation Status (2022) Comments Owners Recommendation 7: Enhance coordination with other development partners Ongoing Development partners participate in CARTAC semi-annual Steering Committee meetings.
+Recommendation 7: Enhance coordination with other development partners Ongoing Development partners participate in CARTAC semi-annual Steering Committee meetings.
 CARTAC also has periodic meetings with development partners on areas of mutual interest.
 The workplan and annual reports are shared widely with all partners.
+CARTAC

-CARTAC Recommendation 8: Mainstream gender, climate change, and financial inclusion in programming.
-Ongoing The IMF RBM catalog has been revised to include outcomes on climate and gender in some work programs.
-All work programs are making strides to insert gender- and climate-related components in their activities as the IMF develops new tools in these areas.
-CARTAC ICD CDDs
+Recommendation 8: Mainstream gender, climate change, and financial inclusion in Ongoing The IMF RBM catalog has been revised to include outcomes on climate and gender in some work programs.
+All work programs are making strides to insert gender- and climate-related components in their activities as the IMF develops new tools in CARTAC ICD CDDs

+programming. these areas.
+0225